Last Updated on June 22, 2023 by Maryam Siddiqui

 Even though Portugal is a small country, it’s a tourist hub nonetheless.
 Hence, a lot of focus has been set on improving the infrastructure and facilities throughout the years.

-You might have heard that buses are the most common way to get around, and that’s true.
+You might have heard that the local bus network is the most common way to get around, and that’s true.
 But there are other options too, like the metros, trains, trams, or transport apps.
 Are they all equally good?
 Keep reading to find out!

 Buses in Portugal

-People love the buses in Portugal!
+People love Portugal’s bus network!
 It’s primarily because they’re comfortable enough to spend an hour on board and save you a lot of money.
-Most cities have inter-connected bus networks that operate independently with local bus schedules for each area.
+Most cities have inter-connected bus services that operate independently with local bus schedules for each area.

 Finding the correct bus company website can be a hassle, especially if you’re new here.
-To make it easier for you, we’ve made a list of companies responsible for each area:
+To make it easier for you, we’ve made a list of bus services responsible for all the major cities or regions:

 - Lisbon: Carris